 Calcium channel blockers are drugs that block the entry of calcium into the muscle cells of the heart and arteries.

-- In the arteries, the entry of calcium into muscle cells constricts the arteries and thereby dilates (widens) the arteries.
+- In the arteries, the entry of calcium into muscle cells constricts the arteries.

 - Dilation of the arteries provides more oxygen-carrying blood to the heart.

 - The combination of reduced demand for oxygen and increased delivery of oxygen prevents angina or heart pain.
 (Angina occurs when the heart is not getting enough oxygen relative to the amount of work it is doing.)